-The meniscus is a piece of cartilage in the middle of your knee.
-Cartilage is tough, smooth, rubbery tissue that lines and cushions the surface of the joints.
-You have a meniscus on the inner side of your knee (the medial meniscus) and a meniscus on the outer side of the knee (the lateral meniscus).
-Each meniscus attaches to the top of the shinbone (tibia), makes contact with the thighbone (femur), and acts as a shock absorber during weight-bearing activities.
-If a meniscus tears, it can cause knee pain and can limit motion.
+The meniscus is a piece of cartilage in the middle of the knee.
+Cartilage is tissue that lines and cushions the surfaces of joints.
+You have a meniscus on the inner side of your knee and on the outer side of the knee.
+Each meniscus acts a cushion between the shinbone and the thighbone.
+They act as shock absorbers during weight-bearing activities, like walking, running, or jumping.
+If a meniscus tears, it can cause knee pain and limit movement of your knee.

 What are the symptoms?

-- You hear a snap or pop at the time of the injury.
+- A snapping or popping sound at the time of the injury

-A chronic (old) meniscal tear may give you pain on and off during activities, with or without swelling.
-Your knee may sometimes lock, and you may have stiffness in the knee.
+If you have had the tear for a while, it may give you pain on and off during activities, with or without swelling.
+Sometimes your knee may get stuck in one place.
+You may have stiffness in the knee.

 How is it diagnosed?